Media

 Erica Palte

 In our next “Tapestry of Life” series, Phyllis Silverman will interview Erice Palte, retired.
 As a world traveler, Ms. Palte is the second of five generations born in Rhodesia, now Zimbabwe.
 Erica studied in Israel, Denmark, and the USA before returning to Johannesburg, South Africa.
-She taught for five years at Kingsmead College, then took the reins of a bankrupt animal shelter.
-The Animal Anti-Cruelty League then incorporated The Horse Protection Society.
+Here is her story.

 Toni Jones